Mimezu/Resonance/README.md

 ## Spell layers

-Each spell can have a sound at the moment it matters:
+Each spell can have as many added sounds at those different moments:

-- **Cast** — WoW confirms the spell succeeded.
+- **Cast** — When the spell succeeds.
-- **Casting** — a cast, channel, or empower bar begins.
+- **Casting** — During a cast, channel, or empower bar.
-- **Release** — an empowered spell completes.
+- **Release** — When an empowered spell is released.

-Add layers for more detail, then use millisecond delays to space them out.
+You can add more layers, then use millisecond delays to space them out for intricate sounds.

+Toggle solo mode to hear exactly what you are adding to any spell moment.
+Press play to preview.

+Choose from hundreds of existing spell or boss effects to add to your own spells.

 ![Layer sounds and adjust their delays](.github/readme/sound-layers.png)